Memorials in Canada to Nazis and Nazi collaborators

 Canada has several monuments and memorials that to varying degrees commemorate people and groups accused of collaboration with Nazi forces.

-Monuments and memorials include or have included a statue of Draža Mihailović in Ontario, three monuments in Ontario and Alberta connected with the Waffen-SS, streets and parks named after Alexis Carrel and Philipp Lenard, a mountain named after Philippe Pétain, and two streets named after a commander of Nazi German forces and his ship.
-There are three monuments to members of the 14th Waffen Grenadier Division of the SS (1st Galician).
-These monuments are controversial, with leaders of the Canadian Ukrainian community rejecting the links to the Nazi regime.
+Monuments and memorials include or have included two monuments in Ontario and Alberta connected with the Waffen-SS, a statue of Roman Shukhevych, streets and parks named after Alexis Carrel and Philipp Lenard, a mountain named after Philippe Pétain, and two streets named after a commander of Nazi German forces and his ship.
+There are two monuments to members of the 14th Waffen Grenadier Division of the SS (1st Galician), which have caused controversy.